goofball222/unifi/README.md

 ---

 **NOTE:**

-2021-06-15:
+**Alpine tags DO NOT contain any internal MongoDB binaries.
+You must connect them to an external Mongo DB container or other host instance.**

+**2021-06-16:**
+* **GitHub actions build allows multi-architecture platforms:**
+* Latest/default tag Debian Buster image: amd64
+* Alpine image: linux/amd64,linux/arm64,linux/arm/v7
+* New Ubuntu 20.04 image: linux/amd64,linux/arm64
+* Multi-architechture images rebuilt back to 5.14 (non-static/tagged builds).
+* Targeting switch from Debian as latest/default to Ubuntu in the near future if no [issues](https://github.com/goofball222/unifi/issues) reported with it.
+Please test!

+**2021-06-15:**
 * Switch "latest" and "latest-alpine" tags to track 6.2 official.
 * Make sure you're making regular backups before upgrading, rolling back to an older version without a .unf file or a full DB backup is not possible.

-2020-10-25:
+**2020-10-25:**
 * Directory and tag structure was reworked to match UI community beta/official designations (no more unstable/testing/sc/stable)

-**Alpine tags DO NOT contain any internal MongoDB binaries.
-You must connect them to an external Mongo DB container or other host instance.**

 ---